 According to guide for FDA label revisions, your food product is subject to the rule IF:

 - You manufacture foods that contribute to the general food supply.
 This means, if you make and sell food products that are consumed by people aged 4 year and up, this rule applies to your product.

 - You manufacture foods for infants through children 3 years of age.
-With exception of infant formula, infant food included but not limited to snacks and pureed fruits, vegetables and other meal types all fall under the 2020 FDA label revisions.
+With exception of infant formula, infant food included but not limited to snacks and pureed fruits, vegetables and other meal types all fall under the new revisions.

 - You manufacture foods specifically created for pregnant and lactating women.
 FDA label revisions apply to packaged food products that are marketed toward this particular group.

 - You manufacture and sell dietary supplements.
 According to the FDA, all dietary supplements are still considered food and therefore subject to final rulings.

 Which Foods are Exempt from the FDA Labeling Revisions?

 - Food that is created by manufacturers and food businesses that don’t exceed annual gross sales of $500,000 are exempt from the FDA Labeling Revisions.